techhat/core/doc/principles/README.md

 # Functional DevOps “FuncOps”

-The operational model behind Crowbar is entering its third generation and it’s important to understand the principles behind that model.
+The operational model behind Crowbar is entering its third generation and its important to understand the principles behind that model.
 The model is critical because it shapes how Crowbar approaches the infrastructure at a fundamental level so it makes it easier to interact with the platform if you see how we are approaching operations.
 Crowbar’s goal is to create emergent services.

 The topics in this guide help explain Crowbar's core architectural principles.